 Nature of Support

 The Program will support the most economical and practical transportation, hotel and conference registration costs.
-(Meals are not reimbursable through the Faculty Travel Grant.)
+(Meals, per diem and membership fees are not reimbursable through the Faculty Travel Grant.)
 The application form requests an actual quote on the transportation costs (if travel has not already occurred) or the actual costs (if travel has occurred by the time application is made to the Program) along with a description of any conditions attached to the fare.
 The Program encourages all applicants to find the most economical prices and reserves the right to support only part of the travel costs if the faculty committee charged with administering the Program finds that the applicant’s travel costs were needlessly excessive.
 The Program will reimburse either an individual or a unit (department, college, institute, as appropriate) for the amount awarded.
 However, the following units will not be reimbursed by the Faculty Travel Grant Program: College of Medicine units, Foundation accounts and most C&G accounts.
-Applicants should contact Maggi Vanos (email@example.com or 644-3032) prior to submitting an application for any clarification needed on this issue.
+Applicants should contact Maggi Vanos (firstname.lastname@example.org or 644-3032) prior to submitting an application for any clarification needed on this issue.

 Applicants must hold a tenured or tenure-earning position on the faculty of Florida State University during the academic year in which the travel occurs.
 Individuals with “visiting” status are not eligible unless the “visiting” status is solely because the applicant is awaiting the appropriate visa from the federal government; in this case the application must be accompanied by a letter from the applicant’s chair or dean confirming this situation.
 Retired faculty are not eligible.